 A computational system comprising a lexicon and MERGE applying freely will automatically satisfy some fundamental desiderata, such as recursive generation of infinitely many structures with internal constituency and discontinuous (displaced) objects.
 MERGE operates over syntactic objects placed in a workspace: the MERGE-mates X and Y are either taken from the lexicon or were assembled previously within the same workspace (for some relevant formal definitions, see Collins & Stabler 2016).
-There is no motivation for additional representations, such as numerations or lexical arrays, as employed in earlier approaches that assumed trans-derivational comparisons (Chomsky 1993, 1995; cf. Collins 1997:sect.
+There is no motivation for additional representations, such as numerations or lexical arrays, as employed in earlier approaches that assumed trans-derivational comparisons (Chomsky 1993, 1995; cf. Collins 1997: sect.
 4.6 on this point).

-We assume that MERGE is strictly binary: given that this is what is minimally necessary to create hierarchical structure, we assume that this is the only operation defined by UG (although adjunction structures may necessitate a separate operation, a point to which we return in section 5).
+We assume that MERGE is strictly binary: given that this is what is minimally necessary to create hierarchical structure, we assume that it is the only operation defined by UG (although adjunction structures may necessitate a separate operation, a point to which we return in section 5).
 Generation by simplest MERGE thus entails a restrictive class of recursively defined, binary-branching and discrete-hierarchical structures.
-Anachronistically speaking, early work on "non-configurational" languages by Ken Hale (1983) suggested that there are languages without the binarity restriction, but subsequent work showed this postulation of additional, non-binary combination operations to be unjustified; see, e.g., Webelhuth 1992 on German, Legate 2002 on Warlpiri, and Kayne 1984, 1994 for additional arguments.
+Anachronistically speaking, early work on "non-configurational" languages by Ken Hale (1983) suggested that there are languages without the binarity restriction, but subsequent work showed this postulation of additional, non-binary combination operations to be unjustified; see, e.g., Webelhuth (1992) on German, Legate (2002) on Warlpiri, and Kayne (1984, 1994) for additional arguments.
 While challenges remain, we take binarity and the absence of "flat" structures to be a theoretically desirable and empirically feasible property of MERGE-based generation.

 Restriction to simplest MERGE entails an Inclusiveness Condition (IC) that precludes the introduction of extraneous objects-for instance, traces and the bar-levels of X-bar Theory and other labels, but not copies and the detection of headedness via search (more on this below).
-Unlike the production rules of phrase-structure grammars, simplest MERGE thus incoporates no notion of "projection" (Chomsky 2013, 2015).
+Unlike the production rules of phrase-structure grammars, simplest MERGE thus incorporates no notion of "projection" (Chomsky 2013, 2015).
 IC also bars introduction of features that are not inherent to lexical items, such as the discourse-related features (topic, focus, etc.) assumed in the cartographic tradition and other approaches (e.g. Rizzi 1997; López 2009).
 We suggest below that MERGE is generally not triggered but applies freely.
 Importantly, IC need not be stipulated as part of UG: it is a corollary of simplest MERGE.

 Suppose having constructed $K = \{X,Y\}$, we proceed to merge K and some object W. W is either internal to K or external to it.
 If W is external, then it is taken from the lexicon or has been assembled independently; this is EM.
-If W is internal to K, then it is a term of K; this is IM
+If W is internal to K, then it is a term of K; this is EM (displacement).
+If EM is EM if EM is internal to EM is a term of EM in EM in EM in EM in EM is a term of EM in EM in EM in EM in EM in EM in EM is a term of EM in EM is a term of EM in EM